Skip to main content

 What is the Scrambled Egg Lichen?

-The rare Scrambled Egg Lichen Fulgensia fulgens is not just striking, but also a crucial part of the biological soil crust community which stabilises soils and facilitates the growth of other plants.
+The rare Scrambled Egg Lichen Gyalolechia fulgens is not just striking, but also a crucial part of the biological soil crust community which stabilises soils and facilitates the growth of other plants.
 It also hosts a globally rare fungus Lichenochora epifulgens which is even rarer than the Scrambled Egg lichen itself.

 The UK is home to globally significant populations of rare lichen species, some of which are found nowhere else on earth.
 However, lichens face increasing threats from habitat loss, climate change and air pollution.
 Projects such as this are vital and will help us to reverse these declines.